gruntwork-io/git-xargs/README.md

 ## Default repository branch

 Any pull requests opened will be opened against the repository's default branch (whether that's `main`, or `master` or something else).
+You can supply an additional `--base-branch-name` flag to change the target for your pull requests.
+Be aware that this will override the base branch name for **ALL** targetted repositories.

 ## Git file staging behavior